Elegant Design with Array Methods in React: handleFlip and handleFlipAll Explained

 Implementation Logic

-• Create a new copy of the flipped array.
+setFlippedfunction to update theflippedstate array.- Create a new copy of the

-• Set the updated array as the new flipped state.
+true, change it tofalse, and vice versa). - Set the updated array as the new

 Code Example